 These apps were super popular when smartphones first came out.
-Nowadays, though, software updates and newer phone models come with a flashbulb built-in.
-They’re handy when you’re walking around in the dark, and they can save you a few bucks since you don’t have to buy a physical flashlight.
+Nowadays, though, software updates and newer phone models come with a built-in flashbulb.
+They’re handy when you’re walking around in the dark and can save you a few bucks since you don’t have to buy a physical flashlight.

 Thanks to these updates, flashlight apps have largely fallen out of style.
-Surprisingly, you can still find a ton of them available for download on the Google Play Store or Apple’s App Store.
+Surprisingly, you can still find many of them available for download on the Google Play Store or Apple’s App Store.
 You may wonder why they’re available if they have nothing new to offer.

-That’s because they want your personal data.
-Many of these apps will request permission to track your location; others can work as a Trojan horse for malware.
+That’s because they want your data.
+Many apps will request permission to track your location; others can work as a Trojan horse for malware.
 Tap or click here to see what these creepy programs are capable of.